Mr. JF, the inventor of the Enoki mushroom dry ski mat

 My Life in the UK (Part 3)

 London has a Leicester Square and an artist alley on one side.
-Few know that I am one of the initiators of this alley.

 In the early 70s, I moved from Bournemouth to London, needing to find a job to support myself.
 Initially, I worked in a restaurant.
 One day, while wandering around Chinatown, I discovered a group of street artists setting up stalls near Piccadilly Circus.
 They sketched portraits for passersby at the entrance of a bank.
 Each portrait took 30 to 40 minutes to complete, charging £10.
 After observing for a while, I decided to join them.
-I majored in oil painting in college, and my work "Aspiration" had been collected by the Hanmo Gallery in the United States.
+I majored in oil painting in college, and my work "Aspiration" had been collected by the Hefner Collection in the United States.
 However, due to limited space, newcomers couldn't squeeze in even though I had prepared the necessary painting tools.

 So, I decided to go alone on the other side of Leicester Square and try to attract customers.
 Due to the massive number of tourists in this place and my solid professional foundation, my business was excellent, and there were often long lines of tourists waiting.
 I often painted until dawn while hungry.
 Sometimes, there are too many people, and the police politely ask me to leave.
 That period was very sensitive, and there was an organization that often placed bombs in crowded places.